Mersey Flats

 Mossdale

-Originally named Ruby, she was renamed Mossdale when Abel & Sons of Runcorn, Cheshire, bought her in the 1930s.
+She was renamed Mossdale when Abel & Sons of Runcorn, Cheshire, bought her in the 1930s.
 They extensively rebuilt and deepened her to obtain the maximum load for a minimum displacement.
 She was found abandoned at Ellesmere Port, Cheshire, in 1970 and was donated to the Boat Museum at Ellesmere Port.

 Oakdale